William-Lake/job_finder/README.md

 The database used for this project is sqlite.
 The included Create_DB.sql script shows the current database structure.

-Instead of a auto-generated id for jobs in the job table, I instead opted to generate a hashcode using all the job data.
+Instead of an auto-generated id for jobs in the job table, I instead opted to generate a hashcode using all the job data.
 I'm certain this isnt' the best way, but it's what I went with at the time.

 ## TODO